Biden and Trump chase votes and toss insults across the upper Midwest

 In Green Bay, Trump reveled in the chant “We love you!” and joked that it shouldn’t run on too long or he might start crying.
 And he drew laughs and cheers when he departed from his script to jokingly tell the crowd that he is the second-most-famous person in the world, after Jesus.

+His mood was far darker a few hours later at a rally in Rochester, Minn., speaking to a comparatively small crowd of 250 people who were spread out to allow for social distancing, in accordance with state guidelines.
+Before cutting his remarks short after about 20 minutes, Trump said restrictions that forced him to address a sparse group — for which he blamed Gov. Tim Walz (D) — would be the reason he wins the state.

+“Get out and vote,” he said, “And remember what your governor did tonight.”

-Trump also said that Biden is feebleminded and could be easily manipulated as president.
+Earlier, Trump said Biden is feebleminded and could be easily manipulated as president.
 “Let’s face it, he’s shot,” Trump, 74, said of Biden, 77.

 Biden alluded to remarks Trump made last year claiming that American forces took over airports during the Revolutionary War, more than a century before airplanes were invented.